 Glossary: HR & Recruiting Definitions

-A hiring pipeline is the overview of the different stages a candidate follows in the hiring process.
-The first stage in the pipeline is the application, then proceeds to the screening, interviewing, and assessment, ending with a rejection or an offer.
+The hiring pipeline gives an overview of the different stages a candidate goes through during the interview and assessment period.
+The first stage in the pipeline is the application, proceeding to screening, interviewing and assessment, and ending with a rejection or an offer.

-The number of steps within each stage of the hiring pipeline may vary depending, for example, on the number of interviews or candidate assessments required.
+The exact number of steps within each stage of the hiring pipeline can vary.
+It can depend on factors such as the number of interviews included in a company’s interview process, or whether a candidate assessment is required.

-The hiring pipeline is also an opportunity to strengthen your employer brand.
-If you don't treat candidates well during each phase, it will reflect poorly on your brand.
-One way to ensure a positive experience is by timely responding to all applicants, even those who will not be moving forward.
+The hiring pipeline is also an opportunity to strengthen your employer branding.
+If candidates don’t have a positive experience during your process, it will reflect poorly on your brand.
+One way to ensure a positive candidate experience is by timely responding to all applicants, even those who will not be moving forward.
 JOIN makes it easy to communicate with candidates through automated messaging.

 Social recruiting is a recruitment tool that uses social media sites and other online platforms to find, attract, and engage potential candidates.View